cybozu-go/meows/docs/user-manual.md

 Here are some small technique to decrease the downtime in your CI.

 - Restart all the `Pod`s at the same time by setting update strategy `Recreate`.
-- Dare use `:latest` image and let the `Pod`s upgrade by themeself after a job is scheduled and executed.
+- Dare to use `:latest` image and let the `Pod`s upgrade by themselves after a job is scheduled and executed.
   The official document says that the `:latest` tag should be avoided in production because it's harder to track which version is running, but self-hosted runners